Recursion: In the social sciences

+In business

+Recursion is sometimes referred to in management science as the process of iterating through levels of abstraction in large business entities.
+A common example is the recursive nature of management hierarchies, ranging from line management to senior management via middle management.
+It also encompasses the larger issue of capital structure in corporate governance.

 In art

-The Russian Doll or Matryoshka doll is a physical artistic example of the recursive concept.
+The Matryoshka doll is a physical artistic example of the recursive concept.

 Recursion has been used in paintings since Giotto's Stefaneschi Triptych, made in 1320.
 Its central panel contains the kneeling figure of Cardinal Stefaneschi, holding up the triptych itself as an offering.
 This practice is more generally known as the Droste effect, an example of the Mise en abyme technique.

 M. C. Escher's Print Gallery (1956) is a print which depicts a distorted city containing a gallery which recursively contains the picture, and so ad infinitum.

+In culture

+The film Inception has colloquialized the appending of the suffix -ception to a noun to jokingly indicate the recursion of something.